 Singing is learned.
 Just like talking — we’re not born doing it, and if we don’t sing when we’re very young, we’ll have to work harder to learn it later, a little like learning a foreign language.
-And then it takes experimenting, figuring it out, getting some feedback, practicing, practicing some more, doing it with other people, and the more you do it the easier it will be come, the more consistent it will become, and the more fun you’ll have with it.
+Learning takes experimentation, figuring it out, getting some feedback, practicing, practicing some more, doing it with other people.
+The more you do it, the easier and more consistent it will become, and the more fun you’ll have with it.

 Most people who can hear (all that I’ve ever met) can also learn to match pitch.
 Please don’t let anyone tell you that you can’t carry a tune in a bucket and so shouldn’t be singing in an ensemble!
-(Parents please don’t label your children non-singers! — they can learn! — the earlier the better!)
-If you want to sing, you can learn how to do it, and it is a wonderful way to express yourself and to be in community with other people!
+(Parents please don’t label your children non-singers! — they can learn!)
+If a person wants to sing, she can learn how to do it, and singing is a wonderful form of self-expression and a compelling way to be in community with other people!

 What kind of music do Sisters’ Voices ensembles sing?

-— We have a limited amount of time together to learn music and to perform, and there is so much amazing music to encounter!
-So I choose not to study music the girls already know, or something they could learn easily from another source.
+We have a limited amount of time together to learn music and to perform, and there is so much amazing music to encounter!
+So we don’t study music the singers already know, or music they could learn easily from another source.
 Singing music that is not already part of our repertoire expands our understanding of the ways people think and of the ways people experience beauty.
 It gives us new musical vocabulary and skills.
 It opens our minds and our hearts.
 And it bonds us together as a group.

+More questions?
 Email them to Leandra, and she’ll get back to you!